zooduck/zooduck-web-components/README.md

 # Zooduck Web Components
-Sample library of pure <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank">HTML Web Components</a> *without polyfills*.
+Zero dependency sample library of pure <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank">HTML Web Components</a>.
 Can be used with any modern browser that supports <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements" target="_blank">Autonomous custom elements</a> (i.e. Chrome, Firefox, Opera, Safari).

 An up-to-date list of supported browsers can be found here: https://caniuse.com/#search=custom%20element